Blackwolf499/Shell-Timeout/README.md

 # Shell-Timeout
 A bash script that will terminate all shells after a pre-determined amount of time.
-Creatable exceptions for each open terminals you don't want killed.
+Creatable exceptions for each open terminal you don't want killed.
 If an exception is found the backgrounded script will immediately die.

 I've created two versions: